-2013 Field Staff
+2014 Field Staff

-About the 2013 Field Staff:
+About the 2014 Field Staff:

 Brundage spent his first nine seasons as a skipper in the Seattle Mariners system, including his first stint in Triple-A with Tacoma in 2006 (74-70).
 His most notable success was achieved during his five seasons with Double-A San Antonio (2001-2005), during which time the Missions advanced to the playoffs four seasons and won the Texas League title twice (2002, 2003).
-In 2003, he was named both Texas League Manager of the Year and Baseball America's Minor League Manager of the Year when San Antonio finished with a league-best 88-51 record, a minors-best 18-game winning streak and a second-straight TL championship.
+In 2003, he was named both TL Manager of the Year and Baseball America's Minor League Manager of the Year when San Antonio finished with a league-best 88-51 record, a minors-best 18-game winning streak and a second-straight TL championship.
 He was also the manager for the West squad in the 2001 TL All-Star Game.

 Brundage spent a bulk of his playing career in Triple-A, where he spent six seasons for the now-defunct Calgary Cannons (1989-1994).
 He remains the Cannons all-time leader in games played (354) and walks drawn (208), third in runs scored (196) and sixth in hits (302).

-In 1992, Brundage was converted to a pitcher at the Arizona Instructional League and later selected in the minor league phase of the Rule V Draft by Montreal, but was released in spring training and re-signed by the Mariners.
+In 1992, Brundage was converted to a pitcher at the Arizona Instructional League and later selected in the minor league phase of the Rule 5 Draft by Montreal, but was released in spring training and re-signed by the Mariners.
 He became a player/coach for Calgary in 1993 and 1994 and was even pressed into action for one game while coaching with Tacoma in 1998.

 Brundage is one of the most decorated amateur athletes in Oregon state history.
 He graduated from McKay H.S. in Salem, where he earned All-State honors in football, basketball and baseball.
 Brundage also spent 11 years as a Golden Gloves boxer, during which time he defeated three future Olympic Gold Medalists.
 While at Oregon State, Brundage earned All-American honors as an outfielder in 1986 while serving as punter and backup quarterback for the Beavers football team.

-Burris next had a four-year stint with the Texas Rangers, which started as the Rangers' assistant pitching coach in 1992.
+Burris next had a four-year stop with the Texas Rangers, which started as the Rangers' assistant pitching coach in 1992.
 He then moved to the front office for three years (1993-95) where he spent time as a special assistant for community development and special projects and later as an assistant to the vice president of community development.
-Included on Burris' resume is a stretch as the roving pitching instructor in the St. Louis Cardinals organization from 2001-02.
+Included on Burris' resume is a stint as the roving pitching instructor in the St. Louis Cardinals organization from 2001-02.
 Additionally, Burris has worked with top prospects in the prestigious Arizona Fall League as the pitching coach for the Mesa Solar Sox (2008) and the Surprise Rafters (2010).

-Over his 15-year Major League career, Burris went 108-134 with a 4.17 ERA in 408 games (302 games started) with seven different clubs.
-Seven of those 15 seasons came with the Chicago Cubs, who drafted the 6-5 right-hander in the 17th round of the 1972 draft out of Southwestern Oklahoma State University.
+Over his 15-year major league career, Burris went 108-134 with a 4.17 ERA in 408 games (302 games started) with seven different clubs.
+Seven of those 15 seasons came with the Chicago Cubs, who drafted the 6-foot-5 right-hander in the 17th round of the 1972 draft out of Southwestern Oklahoma State University.
 Burris also pitched for the New York Yankees (1979), New York Mets (1979-80), Montreal Expos (1981-83), Oakland A's (1984), Brewers (1985, '87) and Cardinals (1986).
-Among his career highlights, Burris tossed a five-hit shutout against the Dodgers in Game 2 of the 1981 National League Championship Series.
+Among his career highlights, Burris tossed a five-hit shutout against the Dodgers in Game Two of the 1981 NL Championship Series.